Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/CONTRIBUTING.md

 We use a branching model based on [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/).
 In most cases you will only come into contact with feature branches, which are branches created from the develop branch.
 When you are done with your work, you create a Pull Request to merge your feature branch into the develop branch.
-Maintainers will check Pull Requests regularly and give feedback on them or merge them.
+Maintainers and Contributors will check Pull Requests regularly and give feedback on them or merge them.

 ### Issues
 We use GitHub Issues to track bugs, features and other tasks, all Issues can be seen with their current status on our [Issue Board](https://github.com/orgs/Lord-of-the-Rings-Middle-Earth-Mod/projects/2)